 Satisfaction because our findings on sustainable intensification and diversification, as well as benefit-sharing, are at the cutting-edge of solutions being proposed to address today’s complex agricultural and water challenges.
 Our program’s outputs and outcomes received much recognition, especially in the , but also indirectly by way of IWMI receiving this year’s Stockholm Water Prize.

 I was happy to see the water-food-energy (WFE) nexus, a concept that CPWF is helping to develop, feature prominently in .
-The link between our work and the WFE nexus was perfectly underscored in the when the workshop concluded with the message, “There is no sustainability without sharing.”
+The link between our work and the WFE nexus was perfectly underscored in the ‘Towards a Green Economy’ workshop when the event concluded with the message, “There is no sustainability without sharing.”
 CPWF work in the Volta was well represented through posters on resilience assessment and modeling, as well as the findings of an extensive agricultural water management assessment.
 Presentations from our Nile basin activities showcased findings in A CPWF-Andes project was also highlighted through a presentation on the use of conversatorios to promote benefit-sharing amongst water users.